Eggs are delicious and highly nutritional, being a favorite for many. But can you eat eggs if you have a fatty liver?

 I was never a big fan of simple egg whites, no matter how I prepared them, so I didn’t really consume these.

 If you like them, you can definitely have a bit more than 2 per week.
 But also make sure to cook them in a liver friendly way (nothing fried, no sugar added!)

 Opinions are generally divided when it comes to the safety of eating whole eggs if you have a fatty liver.
 Eggs are highly nutritious and have a lot of Pros, but the recent studies shouldn’t be ignored either, on the contrary.

 It appears that the more eggs we eat each week, the higher the chances to develop a fatty liver.
 This would also mean that automatically, if you already have a fatty liver, they won’t help.

-But having them with moderation – not more than two each week – is acceptable, I would conclude.
+Back to eggs, having them in moderation – not more than two each week – is acceptable, I would conclude.
 I personally haven’t stopped eating eggs completely and still managed to reverse my fatty liver.

 I also had them in low quantities – no more than one per day and usually no more than one per week.
 This is not ideal when it comes to fixing up a quick breakfast, but still better than nothing.

 Of course, if you can completely ditch eating eggs, it might be even better.
-Sure, they are a nice source of protein, potassium and vitamin D – but you can get these from other more liver-friendly sources.
+Sure, they are a nice source of protein, potassium, iron and vitamin D – but you can get these from other more liver-friendly sources.

 I am also the admin of the Fatty Liver Support Group on Facebook and the Fatty Liver Subreddit.